danjapapajani/computer-hardware/README.md

 Built a  hardware implementation of Bresenham’s line drawing algorithmin (LDA) Verilog/SystemVerilog for the DE1-SoC board.
 The final circuit allows the user  to draw many lines on a VGA monitor using the switches to select starting and ending X/Y coordinates and colours.

 ## Lab 6
-Designed and built a 5 stage pipelined processor and implemented it on DE1-SoC board.
+Designed and built a 5 stage processor and implemented it on DE1-SoC board.
 Processor was then used to run previous LDA.

+## Lab 7
+Designed and built a 4 stage pipelined processor